What is financial freedom?

 Get the freedom you deserve with N26

 At N26, helping you achieve financial freedom is our priority.
 That’s why we’ve built accounts for every type of lifestyle.
 Want to live and bank your way for free?
-Then try our Standard account and get a virtual card for use online and in stores—as well as three ATM withdrawals anywhere in Europe and all our top security features.
+Then try our Standard account and get a virtual card for use online and in stores — as well as two ATM withdrawals anywhere in Europe and all our top security features.
 Or, opt for a premium Smart, You, or Metal account to take advantage of our signature budgeting tools like Spaces sub-accounts and Round-Ups.
 Why wait?
 Check out our plans and find the account that’s right for you today.

 These might also interest you